Shushsa/docs/docs/ecosystem.md

 ## Q5: Does having a large validator set decrease the speed of the network?

-No, due to the Hub-spoke architecture.
-The settlement layer (Kira Hub) requires a large number of validators to ensure the security of all assets in the network.
-Trades do not occur on the Kira Hub, they occur on the exchange zones with smaller validator sets which ensure high throughput.
+No, because Kira employs a hub-and-spoke architecture.
+In order to ensure the safety of all assets in the network, the settlement layer (the hub) requires a large validator set.
+However, trades do not occur on the Kira Hub, rather they occur on exchange zones (the spokes) which have smaller validator sets for high-throughput.

-## Q6: What is the tokenomics model at the zone level?
-Do zone validators must also be hub validators?
+## Q6: How do the tokenomics operate at the zone level?
+Must all zone validators also be hub validators?

-Yes, you have to be a hub validator and have associated stake there, otherwise, you would not be slashable.
-To be precise, zone validators participate in the 'bonded' Proof of Authority consensus.
-Becoming a Zone validator is a privilege, only the best, most trusted hub validators with the highest uptime and largest stake associated will become zone validators.
-Zone validators will be earning 50% of the exchange fee rewards from each proposed block on the zone where they operate (among a very small validator set).
+Yes, all zone validators must also be hub validators, and have bonded stake in play, otherwise, they wouldn't be slashable for any infractions they commit.
+To be precise, zone validators participate in 'Bonded Proof of Authority' consensus.
+Becoming a zone validator is a privilege, and only the most reputable hub validators, with the highest uptime and largest bonded stake, are likely to be elevated to zone validator status.
+Zone validators earn half of the exchange fee rewards on the zones they operate, and this revenue is likely to be shared amongst a very small validator set, so validators will complete fiercely for the governance assigned right to validate on the most lucrative zones.

 Exchange is like a supermarket you go there because everything is there even if you usually buy only a few products.
 Clients go to buy X but end up buying way more than they anticipated + always return because do not even have to think if X is there or not.
 Sometimes it's worth to